php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

         //
     }

-<a name="custom-polymorphic-types"></a>

-### Custom Polymorphic Types

-By default, Laravel will use the fully qualified class name to store the type of the related model.
-For instance, given the one-to-many example above where a `Comment` may belong to a `Post` or a `Video`, the default `commentable_type` would be either `App\Post` or `App\Video`, respectively.
-However, you may wish to decouple your database from your application's internal structure.
-In that case, you may define a "morph map" to instruct Eloquent to use a custom name for each model instead of the class name:

-    use Illuminate\Database\Eloquent\Relations\Relation;

-    Relation::morphMap([
-        'posts' => 'App\Post',
-        'videos' => 'App\Video',
-    ]);

-You may register the `morphMap` in the `boot` function of your `AppServiceProvider` or create a separate service provider if you wish.

 <a name="querying-relations"></a>
 ## Querying Relations

 Since all types of Eloquent relationships are defined via methods, you may call those methods to obtain an instance of the relationship without actually executing the relationship queries.
 In addition, all types of Eloquent relationships also serve as [query builders](queries.md), allowing you to continue to chain constraints onto the relationship query before finally executing the SQL against your database.

 For example, imagine a blog system in which a `User` model has many associated `Post` models:

     <?php